Introduction#

-In this project we have implemented a feature reduced version of the BLAKE2
+In this project we have implemented a feature reduced version of the BLAKE2 cryptographic hash function into

-synthesizable RTL using Verilog
+synthesizable RTL using Verilog.

 BLAKE2 is specified in the RFC7693.

-The algorithm receives plaintext data, breaks it down into blocks of 32
+The algorithm receives plaintext data, breaks it down into blocks of 32 or 64 bytes

-and produces a hash
+and produces a hash of 16 or 32 bytes for each block.

-is used in different applications from password hashing to proof of work
+In practice BLAKE2 is used in different applications from password hashing to proof of work

 for cryptocurrencies.

-There are 2 main flavors of BLAKE2
+There are 2 main flavors of BLAKE2:

-block size (bytes) | hash size (bytes) | |
+| block size (bytes) | hash size (bytes) | |

 BLAKE2b | 64 | 32 |